The 2 main classifications of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

 Treatment options depend on the size and location of the tumor and the lymph nodes that are involved.
 A combination of chemotherapy and radiation therapy is usually recommended.
 Surgery may be an option after initial chemotherapy or chemotherapy with radiation therapy.

-1) First-line systemic therapy depends on the genetic changes found in the tumor.
+1) First line systemic therapy for stage 4 or metastatic lung cancer depends on the genetic changes found in the tumor.
 For patients with tumors that have a genetic change on the EGFR, ALK, ROS1 or NTRK genes, targeted therapies called Tyrosine Kinase Inhibitors (TKI) are the preferred first-line systemic options.

-For patients with tumors without these genetic changes in the tumor, the treatment options are based on the type of tumor histopathology and on the intensity of PDL1 expression.
+For stage 4 lung cancer patients with tumors without these genetic changes in the tumor, the treatment options are based on the immunohistochemistry of the lung cancer tumor and on the intensity of PDL1 expression.

-For patients with non-squamous cell carcinoma with high PD-L1 expression, immunotherapy-alone or combined with chemotherapy and anti-angiogenesis therapy maybe recommended.
+For patients with non-squamous cell carcinoma with high PD-L1 expression, immunotherapy alone, or chemo with immunotherapy and anti-angiogenesis therapy maybe recommended.

 For patients with squamous cell carcinoma with high PD-L1 expression, immunotherapy-alone or combined with chemotherapy maybe recommended.

-2) Second-line treatment and beyond depends on the gene mutations found in the tumor and the treatments which patients have already received.
+2) Second line treatment and beyond for stage 4 or metastatic lung cancer depends on the gene mutations found in the tumor and the treatments which patients have already received.

 For patients with tumors that do not have a genetic change on the EGFR, ALK, ROS1 or NTRK genes and have received chemotherapy for first-line treatment, immunotherapy can be the next line of treatment if their tumors express a high level of PD-L1.

 For patients with tumors that have an EGFR gene mutation, the best treatment option depends on whether the cancer has developed a mutation called T790M, which makes it resistant to the TKI.
-For patients with tumors that have an ALK, ROS1, BRAF gene mutation, our oncologist will help you plan your subsequent lines of treatment, which includes new generation TKIs and immunotherapy.
+For patients with tumors that have an ALK, ROS1, BRAF gene mutation, our lung cancer specialist will help you plan your subsequent lines of treatment, which includes new generation TKIs and immunotherapy.

 3) Palliative care will also be important to help relieve symptoms and side effects.
 Radiation therapy or surgery may also be used to treat metastases that are causing pain or other symptoms.
 Bone metastases that weaken major bones can be treated with surgery, and the bones can be reinforced using metal implants.